slatedocs/slate/source/includes/_payouts.md

 ```

 You can check your latest transfer status by polling this endpoint.
-We’re building webhook notification support us notifying about status changes, but unfortunately this isn’t available yet.
+You can use [webhooks](#Webhooks) to get notified about transfer status updates.
 Normal state flow of transfers:

 **Incoming Payment Waiting ⇒ Processing ⇒ Funds Converted ⇒ Outgoing Payment Sent**